CodeWithSomesh/Sales-system/README.md

 # Sales System
-Sales System (College Assignment using Python)
+Sales System (College Assignment built using Python)
 ----------------------------------------------------

 ## 📄Description of the Problem